EpicEric/sandhole/book/src/advanced_uses.md

 ssh -R my.tunnel:3000:localhost:2000 server.com -p 2222 allowed-fingerprints=SHA256:GehKyA21BBK6eJCouziacUmqYDNl8BPMGG0CTtLSrbQ,SHA256:bwf4FDtNeZzFv8xHBzHJwRpDRxssCll8w2tCHFC9n1o
 ```

-This only works for TCP aliases, and will be ignored for HTTP.
+This only works for SSH and TCP aliases, and will be ignored for HTTP.

 ## Custom domains